damoxc/carp/README.md

 A rough plan is:

  - Add sysfs and procfs interfaces
- - Add the group demote stuff that obsd CARP has
+ - Add the demote stuff that obsd CARP has
+ - Change the INIT state so it acts correctly.
  - Allow a carp interface to be started without a backing device
  - Ensure everything is async